PatrickMaiyer/Portapack_Wiki/C16-format.md

 As seen in the image above you'll need to bring in the original C16 file using the GRC block `File Source` setting the output type to short, pipe it to `IShort To Complex`, then `Multiply Consent` using the magic number 1.0 / 32768.0 for the constant, and finally export it with `File Sink`.

+The reason that the value 32768.0 is used to normalize the C16 audio capture is because int16 has a range of -32768 to +32767.
+2^15 is 32768.0, so dividing int16 value by 2^15 gives a number that is normalized between -1 and +1.

 This GRC script can be found at [`firmware/tools/convert_C16_to_complex.grc`](https://github.com/eried/portapack-mayhem/blob/next/firmware/tools/convert_C16_to_complex.grc)